ShubhamRandive1/Wallet_Payment_Application/README.md

 # Wallet_Payment_Application
 <hr>
-- An Collabrative Project Consisting Of the 5 Developer Depicting the implementation of the payemnt wallet online transaction platform
+<li>An Collabrative Project Consisting Of the 5 Developer Depicting the implementation of the payemnt wallet online transaction platform
-- An developement of RESTful API for an Online Payment Wallet application.
+<li>An developement of RESTful API for an Online Payment Wallet application.
 This API performs all the fundamental CRUD operations of any Online Wallet Banking platform with user validation at every step.
 <br>
 # ER Diagram
 <hr>